Fantomas42/django-blog-zinnia/docs/how-to/rewriting_entry_url.rst

           abstract = True

-Due to the intensive use of this method into the templates, make sure that your re-implemention is not too slow.
+Due to the intensive use of this method into the templates, make sure that your re-implementation is not too slow.
 For example hitting the database to recontruct this URL is not a really good idea.
 That's why an URL pattern based on the categories like ``/blog/<category-1>/<category-n>/<slug>/`` is really bad.